 Eating healthier tends to tie into the general focus on our fitness and health in the new year.
 I think this should always include your mental health as well!

 How can you improve your mental health at work?

-During our career focus workshop on the 6th January, we’ll be talking about various ways that you can improve your mental health at work
+During our career focus workshops and 1:1 coaching, we often talk about various ways that you can improve your mental health at work

 Yet often there are lots of things that happened that you don’t give yourself credit for.